Learning at UC

 Teaching & Learning provides support to the University of Canberra (UC) in developing and implementing good practice curriculum development and learning design, assessment and feedback processes, and teaching and course quality.

 It supports and provides academic staff development for teaching quality and skills development, and manages UC's educational technologies.
 It provides access to teaching, learning, and scholarly information resources and services, in physical library and online learning environments.
 It develops and manages the UC's academic policies, course development and review processes, and provides secretariat support to UC academic committees.
-It is administratively arranged into four teams:
+Key contacts are:

 Director: Associate Professor Michele Fleming